dontwalk-design/dont-walk/content/work/singularity-sauce-co-brand-packaging.md

 heading = "Mark's favourite hot sauce is the one he makes himself." template = "heading"
 [[a_project]]
 paragraphs = "So it was only fair that he gave the branding and packaging the same amount of care as he does with the creating the product.
-A sauce that tastes like a punch in the face doesn't need to scream about it on the label.
-So Singularity was born.\n\nFull project, and some exciting news, coming soon." template = "paragraphs"
+A sauce that tastes like a punch in the face doesn't need to scream about it on the label. \n\nSingularity Sauce was recently featured in Society Aberdeen read more here: [Society Aberdeen](https://www.societyaberdeen.co.uk/food-drink/aberdeenshire-man-mark-mcauley-turns-hot-sauce-hobby-singularity-sauces-co-into-fully-fledged-business/)." template = "paragraphs"
 [[a_project]]
 template = "four-images"